 If you renounced your South African Citizenship and are travelling on a German passport, you still have the right to permanent residence in South Africa.
 Make sure you take along all your supporting documentation for example your original renunciation certificate and if you already have one, your new non-Citizen Identity document.

-You can apply for your new Non-citizen identity document as soon as you received confirmation of your renunciation of South African citizenship
+You can apply for your new Non-citizen identity document as soon as you receive confirmation of your renunciation of South African citizenship.

 Children

-The rules for travelling with children to South Africa accompanied and unaccompanied can be found on the Department of home affairs website.
+The rules for travelling with children to South Africa accompanied and unaccompanied can be found under the New Immigration Rules on the Department of Home Affairs website.

 – Here is a link to the Suggested Parental consent letter from the Department of Home Affairs.
-It does not need to be notarised.
+It does not need to be notarized.

 When you want to travel during a German school term, you can apply for special leave (Beurlaubung).